emerald-dao/flownaut/src/lib/content/flownaut/hello-flownaut/en/readme.md

 2. `Contract Address` - the address of the contract you deploy, and are interacting with
 3. `Player Balance` - the player's flow token balance

+Any errors or messages from the game will also appear here.

 ## Get test $FLOW
 To play the game, you will sometimes need test ether.
 The easiest way to get some testnet ether is via the [testnet faucet](https://testnet-faucet.onflow.org/fund-account).